You guys, summer is really, finally here in our house–today was their first day out of school!

-This summer we will be spending time in Vermont, Long Island, Rhode Island, and of course in our (nearly completed) non-toxic retreat space in Lancaster, PA.
-But, there will be some long days in the city, and while we take a lot of mini-adventures, somehow the summer inevitably results in more screen time in our house.
+This summer we will be spending time in Vermont, Long Island, and Lancaster, PA.
+But, there will be some long days in the hot city, and while we take a lot of mini-adventures, the summer inevitably results in more screen time in our house.

 Because of concerns about radiation from tablets, I put my kids’ iPads on airplane mode whenever possible.
 But sometimes they want to watch those weird YouTube videos of grown men unpacking boxes of Legos or Playdoh, and they start whining: “Turn on the wiiiiiii-fiiiiiii!”
 (I keep ours turned off during the day if we aren’t using it.)

-If you’ve got a kid, an iPad, and WiFi, you might want to invest in a Pong Anti-Radiation iPad case.
+If you’ve got a kid, an iPad or other tablet, and WiFi, you might want to invest in a Anti-radiation tablet case.
 When we initially reviewed anti-radiation devices for cell phones, we were really skeptical.
 It’s hard to prove that these devices work, and many tech reviews are negative.

 Related Post: Are Cell Phones Dangerous?
 How to Protect Your Family